Non-consequential reasoning: When does non-consequential reasoning occur?

-Such phenomenon has often been observed in decision-making under uncertainty, where people’s decisions could be contingent on multiple possible states of the world.
-Normatively, when multiple possible states of the world are involved, people should consider the consequences of each and integrate them to form a coherent overall judgment.
-However, research has shown that individuals often fail to reason in a consequentialist manner.
+Such phenomenon has often been observed in decision-making under uncertainty, where people’s judgement of an event could be contingent on multiple possible states of the world.
+Normatively, when multiple possible states of the world are involved, people should consider the consequences of each and integrate them to form a coherent overall judgment and make a decision.

+However, research has shown that individuals often fail to reason in a consequentialist manner when making decisions.
 They frequently display inconsistencies between their evaluations of specific individual cases and their judgments of the overall event.
+Such inconsistencies often carry over into people’s choices and decision-making.